ty-elastic/intheirownwords/README.md

 If you intend to further develop this demo, you can run `./ubuntu.sh -d true` which will install the tools required to run directly on the host.

-If you want to install and run just the UI on a seperate EC2 instance (without a GPU), you can run `./ubuntu.sh -u true` which will skip installation of GPU-related tooling.
+If you want to install and run just the UI on a separate EC2 instance (without a GPU), you can run `./ubuntu.sh -u true` which will skip installation of GPU-related tooling.

 # Use